BananaHolograma/SingletonBundle-CSharp/README.md

 ```

 In the loading scene, you gain access to progress and load status data retrieved from the [ResourceLoader](https://docs.godotengine.org/en/stable/classes/class_resourceloader.html), which you can utilize to display relevant information.
 Below is a basic example to demonstrate this functionality.
-To ensure proper functionality, it's essential to call the parent `_Process()` function; failing to do so will result in the information not being updated:
+To ensure proper functionality, it's essential to call the parent `base._Process()` function; failing to do so will result in the information not being updated:
 ```csharp
 // res://transitions/loading.tscn
 public partial class YourLoadingTransitionScene : GodotParadiseSceneTransition {